Nkiru Sylvanus: 2012 kidnap and release

-Sylvanus, who was a special assistant to former Governor of Imo state, Rochas Okorocha on Public affairs was kidnapped on 15 December 2012 at 2.30pm as reported by various reputable Nigerian media houses.
-A Vanguard media publication reported that a ransom of a ₦100,000,000 (One hundred million naira) which was (per exchange rate) in 2012 equivalent to $640,000 (Six Hundred and forty thousand U.S dollars) was demanded by her captors in exchange for her release.
-It was reported by Nigerian media houses that on 21 December 2012 at 10:30pm, Sylvanus was released from her kidnappers.
+Sylvanus, when she was a special assistant to former Governor of Imo state, Rochas Okorocha for Public Affairs, was kidnapped on 15 December 2012 at 2.30pm, as reported by various reputable Nigerian media houses.
+A Vanguard media publication reported that a ransom of a ₦100,000,000 (one hundred million naira) which was (per exchange rate) in 2012 equivalent to $640,000 (six hundred and forty thousand U.S dollars) was demanded by her captors in exchange for her release.
+It was reported by Nigerian media houses that on 21 December 2012 at 10:30pm, Sylvanus was released by her kidnappers.